micktwomey/2016-techie-christmas-quiz/questions/round1.md

 ---

-# Who is Mr. Spocks father?
+# This penguin character is the mascot of Linux Kernel.
+Name this penguin?

+---

+# What does the Smartduvet do?

 ---